DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/02-Document Intelligence/02-challenge.md

 # 🏆 Challenge 2: Automating Document Processing with Logic Apps

-## 📖 Scenario
+## 📖 Objective

-Contoso needs an automated pipeline to process financial PDFs using **Azure AI services**.
-The goal is to extract structured financial data and save the results in an**Azure Storage Account** for further analysis.

-Your task is to build an **end-to-end AI-powered document processing pipeline** using **Azure Logic Apps, Azure Data Factory (ADF), and Azure Document Intelligence**.

----

-## 🎯 Your Mission

-By completing this challenge, you will:
+In this challenge, you will:

-✅ Set up an **Azure Logic App** to trigger PDF processing automatically
+✅ Set up an **Azure Logic App** to process PDFs automatically
 ✅ Enable **Managed Identity** for secure access to resources
 ✅ Assign **permissions** to the Logic App for storage and AI processing
 ✅ Use **Document Intelligence (Form Recognizer)** to analyze PDFs